WordPress vs Wix – Which One You Should Choose in 2023?

 Because one has to have some basic Domain/Hosting related ideas to explore WordPress for the first time.
 But once you install it, the whole world is much smoother than Wix.
 You can have millions of themes that offer tons of customization.
 For example, a plugin like WP ERP can turn your website into a full-fledged HRM manager basically in a few clicks.
 The possibilities are endless once you pass the initial WordPress installation.

 Ease of Use Winner – WordPress vs Wix: Wix

 WordPress vs Wix – Meeting Your Custom Requirements

-These extensions help to grow your site, cater to your custom needs.
-However, essential extensions like a gallery, contact form may require a premium monthly subscription and each extension has its own price.
+These extensions help to grow your site and cater to your custom needs.
+However, essential extensions like a gallery and contact form may require a premium monthly subscription and each extension has its own price.

 It’s as easy as installing an app from the App Store.

 Granted, you need some fundamental technical skills, but once you pass the initial hurdle, you will be good to go!

 Flexibility Winner – WordPress vs Wix: WordPress

 WordPress vs Wix Cost Comparison

 Cost is one of the most crucial factors when developing a website.
 Whether you are a newbie or a professional, the building cost is always a major concern while designing a website.
 Let’s make a fair comparison of both WordPress and Wix which will give you a basic idea.